Aerex0/transformers-from-scratch/README.md

 ## Overview

-> **⚠️ Disclaimer:** This project currently only implements the architecture and forward pass of the Transformer model.
-No training loop, backward pass, or weight optimization has been implemented as of now.
-It outputs un-trained (random) predictions to demonstrate the data flow.

 This project provides a clean, modular, and educational implementation of the "Attention Is All You Need" architecture.
 By implementing the components from scratch, you can gain a deeper intuition for how self-attention, multi-head attention, masked attention, and feed-forward networks come together to form the backbone of modern Large Language Models (LLMs).

 ## Project Structure